 Key Treadmill Features and Everything that You Should Know About Them

-The first thing that you should know about treadmills is that depending on their drive systems; there are two major categories: mechanical and motorized.
+The first thing you should know about treadmills is that depending on their drive systems, there are two major categories: mechanical and motorized.

 Mechanical (or manual) treadmills don’t have any motor that sets the belt in motion.
-You have to propel the belt under your movement.
-The pace is determined entirely by how fast you walk or run.
+Instead, you have to propel the belt under your movement.
+As a result, the pace is determined entirely by how fast you walk or run.

 These are typically cheaper, as they don’t include a motor, and most of them don’t even come with armrests or a progress tracking console.
 These are great for short, high-burst sprints.
-However, they’re not the most adequate for long-run training, as they require a lot of focus to maintain the right speed.
+However, they’re not the most adequate for long-run training.

 Motorized treadmills, as terminology suggests, feature a motor that powers the running surface.
 They require a connection to a power circuit for the treadbelt to operate.
 The treadmill’s console automatically adjusts the speed.